 “Well, I understand you are upset.
 But that doesn’t mean I am a bad mom.
 If other kids are mad at you for something you have done, does it make you a bad girl?”
 She shook her head determinedly.

-By naming and narrating my child’s emotions, I helped her understand where her anger came from, taught her vocabularies to describe her emotions and gave her tools to solve problems.
-I also showed her that in conflict situations, you could still stay clam, keep a clear head and respond respectfully.
+By naming and narrating my child’s emotions, I helped her understand where her anger came from, taught her vocabulary to describe her emotions, and gave her tools to solve problems.
+I also showed her that even in conflict situations, you could stay calm, keep a clear head and respond respectfully.

 Disagreement can take place without being disrespectful.